BR0kEN-/gh-pr-approver/README.md

 ### Example

 This configuration starts a worker that checks for open PRs once in 10 minutes in the repositories of `microsoft` organization, containing the `fluent` in their names (see https://github.com/microsoft?q=fluent%20in:name).
+You can also use logical operators like `OR` and `AND` to widen the results (e.g. `fluent OR typescript`, https://github.com/microsoft?q=fluent%20OR%20typescript%20in:name).
+See more at https://help.github.com/en/github/searching-for-information-on-github/searching-for-repositories.

 The PR can be automatically approved when the following rules met:
 - the PR is not a draft;